Good prophets know when the end is near

 30 Pages Posted: 25 Nov 2019 Last revised: 17 Mar 2023

 Date Written: November 1, 2019

 We consider a class of online decision-making problems with exchangeable actions, where in each period a controller is presented an input type drawn from some stochastic arrival process and must choose an action, and the final objective depends only on the aggregate type-action counts.
 Such a framework encapsulates many online stochastic variants of common optimization problems with knapsack, bin packing and generalized assignment as canonical examples.
-In such settings, we study a natural model-predictive control algorithm that, in each period, acts greedily based on an updated certainty-equivalent optimization problem.
-We introduce a simple, yet general, condition under which this algorithm obtains uniform additive loss (independent of the horizon) compared to an optimal solution with full knowledge of arrivals.
-Our condition builds on the compensated coupling technique of Vera and Banerjee (2019), providing a unified view of how uniform additive loss arises as a consequence of the geometry of the underlying decision-making problem.
+In such settings, we study a natural model-predictive control algorithm.
+We introduce general conditions under which this algorithm obtains uniform additive loss (independent of the horizon) compared to an optimal solution with full knowledge of arrivals.
+Our condition builds on the compensated coupling technique of Vera and Banerjee, providing a unified view of how uniform additive loss arises as a consequence of the geometry of the underlying decision-making problem.

 Keywords: online stochastic decision-making, approximate dynamic programing, prophet inequalities, bin packing